Chbany

 Chbany (Kwon) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 600 inhabitants.

 Chbany lies approximately 15 km south of Chomutov, 56 km south-west of Ústí nad Labem, and 76 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Hořenice, Malé Krhovice, Poláky, Přeskaky, Roztyly, Soběsuky, Vadkovice and Vikletice are administrative parts of Chbany.
+Chbany consists of nine municipal parts (in brackets population according to the 2021 census):